listplus/listplus.github.io/settings.md

 ![](../images/settings-account.png)

 ### Account
- - Account page: The page displaying user dashboar.
+ - Account page: The page displaying user dashboard.

-> If **WooCommerce** plugin activated this section will hide automaticity.
+> If the `WooCommerce` plugin is activated this section will hide automaticity..

 ### WooCommerce Integration
-> This section avalidable only when **WooCommerce** plugin activated.
+> This section is available only when the `WooCommerce` plugin is activated.

-- Purchase to claim?: User must purchase listing packages to claim new lisitng.
+- Purchase to claim?: User must purchase listing packages to claim a new listing.
-- Purchase to submmit?: User must purchase listing packages to submit new lisitng.
+- Purchase to submit?: User must purchase listing packages to submit a new listing.
 - Pricing page: The page to display pricing table.